Folk art: Workshops and apprentices

 The design and production of folk art is learned and taught informally or formally; folk artists are not self-taught.
 Folk art does not aim for individualistic expression.
 Instead, "the concept of group art implies, indeed requires, that artists acquire their abilities, both manual and intellectual, at least in part from communication with others.
 The community has something, usually a great deal, to say about what passes for acceptable folk art."
 Historically, the training in a handicraft was done as apprenticeships with local craftsmen, such as the blacksmith or the stonemason.
 As the equipment and tools needed were no longer readily available in the community, these traditional crafts moved into technical schools or applied arts schools.

+Teaching of the craft through informal means outside of institutions has opened the genre to artists who may face barrier to entry in other disciplines.
+Canadian folk artist Maud Lewis, for example, suffered from an undiagnosed congenital illness, making formal art schooling a challenge.
+Despite barriers to formal education, Lewis became one of Canada's most famous folk artists, creating thousands of paintings of life in Nova Scotia.

 Owned by the community

 The object is recognizable within its cultural framework as being of a known type.
 Similar objects can be found in the environment made by other individuals which resemble this object.
 Individual pieces of folk art will reference other works in the culture, even as they show exceptional individual execution in form or design.
 If antecedents cannot be found for this object, it might still be a piece of art but it is not folk art.
 "While traditional society does not erase ego, it does focus and direct the choices that an individual can acceptably make… the well-socialized person will find the limits are not inhibiting but helpful… Where traditions are healthy the works of different artists are more similar than they are different; they are more uniform than personal."
 Tradition in folk art emerges through the passing of information from one generation to another.
-Through generations of family lines, family members pass down the knowledge, information, skills and tools needed to continue the creation of one’s folk art.
-Examples are Leon “Peck” Clark, a Mississippi basket maker, who learned his skills from a community member; George Lopez of Cordova, New Mexico, who is a sixth-generation santos carver who’s children also carve; and the Yorok-Karok basket weavers, who explain that relatives generally taught them to weave.”
+Through generations of family lines, family members pass down the knowledge, information, skills and tools needed to continue the creation of one's folk art.
+Examples are Leon "Peck" Clark, a Mississippi basket maker, who learned his skills from a community member; George Lopez of Cordova, New Mexico, who is a sixth-generation santos carver whose children also carve; and the Yorok-Karok basket weavers, who explain that relatives generally taught them to weave.”